-For health and space reasons, pets are not permitted in public emergency shelters.
-Contact the emergency management office or your local animal shelter or humane society to see if there is a shelter set-up to take pets in an emergency.
+For health and space reasons pets are not permitted in public emergency shelters.
+Contact your local emergency management office, animal shelter or humane society for more information on sheltering pets during and after a disaster.

-For those who have longer-term housing needs, FEMA offers several types of assistance, including services and grants to help people repair their homes and find replacement housing.
+For those who have longer-term housing needs, FEMA may offer several types of assistance including services and grants to help people repair their homes and find replacement housing.

-The American Red Cross can help you find immediate shelter.
 For long-term assistance after a Presidentially Declared Disaster, call the FEMA registration number and apply for FEMA and Small Business Administration (SBA) assistance programs.

-FEMA assistance does not make you whole again, but it can give you a helping hand to recover.
+FEMA assistance does not make you whole again, but it can give you a helping hand while you recover.